meguna/mff/README.md

   Welcome (doesn't actually need to fetch) / RecipeIndex / Profile.
 So RecipeIndex will call all the recipe fetch calls once it's ready, as determined by App.js
+* so what I ended up doing was call fetchRecipes() in RecipeIndex and call the other individual getIngredients(), etc in RecipeInfo (since I needed the route params to call the functions).

 ## To Do Notes - immediate task
 * add middleware to handle authentication for fetch calls